aws/aws-encryption-sdk-python/README.rst

 On decryption, it decrypts an encrypted version of the data key, then uses the decrypted data key to decrypt the ciphertext.

-To create a ``AwsKmsKeyring`` you must provide one or more AWS KMS key ARNs.
+To create a ``AwsKmsKeyring`` you must provide a AWS KMS key ARN.
 For keyrings that will only be used for encryption, you can use any valid `KMS key identifier`_.
 For providers that will be used for decryption, you must use the key ARN.
-Key ids, alias names, and alias ARNs are not supported.
+Key ids, alias names, and alias ARNs are not supported for decryption.

 Because the ``AwsKmsKeyring`` uses the `boto3 SDK`_ to interact with `AWS KMS`_, it requires AWS Credentials.